 Yell for help

-Establish a mechanism for reporting and rapidly repairing safety hazards (potholes, sunken storm drains, gravel, sand, broken pavement, tree limbs) that put bicyclists at risk.
+- Establish a mechanism for reporting and rapidly repairing safety hazards (potholes, sunken storm drains, gravel, sand, broken pavement, tree limbs) that put bicyclists at risk.
+NOTE: Are you registered with Newton’s 311 system?

-Greatly increase the number of free and privately-sponsored, conveniently-located bike racks and bike cages, and add secure bike parking areas in parking lots.
-Encourage and provide valet bicycle parking for events.
+- Continue to increase the number of free and privately-sponsored, conveniently-located bike racks and bike cages, and add secure bike parking areas in City of Newton parking lots, including the public schools.

 Education